Pentatone (record label): Awards

 In 2004, the label received a Grammy Award for their recording of Peter and the Wolf, narrated by Sophia Loren, Bill Clinton and Mikhail Gorbachev, where the story is told from the perspective of the wolf and has the theme of letting animals live in peace.
 Other award-winning issues have included John Corigliano's The Ghosts of Versailles, part of the American Opera Series, which won multiple awards, including the 59th Grammy Award as Best Opera Recording and Best Engineered Album.

-In 2019 Pentatone's premiere recording of the Mason Bates opera “The (R)evolution of Steve Jobs” won the Best Opera Recording at the 61st Grammy Awards.
+In 2019 PENTATONE's premiere recording of the Mason Bates opera “The (R)evolution of Steve Jobs” won the Best Opera Recording at the 61st Grammy Awards.
 Among the winners were composer Mason Bates, librettist Mark Campbell, the Santa Fe Opera, conductor Michael Christie, and the cast, which included Sasha Cooke, Jessica E. Jones, Edward Parks, Garrett Sorenson, Wei Wu, and Elizabeth Ostrow.
 The opera was nominated for Best Contemporary Composition but lost to the Kernis Violin Concerto.

 In 2019, the label was awarded Label of the Year by the Gramophone Magazine.
-In 2020, Pentatone won the title of Label of the Year in the International Classical Music Awards.
+In 2020, PENTATONE won the title of Label of the Year in the International Classical Music Awards.
+In 2024, four albums received GRAMMY nominations in four different categories.

+In April 2024, PENTATONE exclusive artist Sean Shibe won the Instrumental Award at the 2024 BBC Music Magazine Awards for his album Profesión.
+In October 2024, PENTATONE's long term recording partner Czech Philharmonic won Orchestra of the Year at the Gramophone Awards 2024 before being awarded the 'Orchestral Recording of the Year' award at the BBC Music Magazine Awards in 2025.